f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 Namespaces
 ---------

 In rSeries, everything runs within a Kubernetes namespace.
 Different namespaces are used for different functions.
 As an example, services such as flannel, multus, and coredns run inside the **kube-system** namespace.
-The **kube-virt** namespace is repsonsible for the management of F5OS tenants.
+The **kube-virt** namespace is repsponsible for the management of F5OS tenants.
 The F5OS tenants themselves run inside the **default** namespace.
 Run the command **kubectl describe node** to see all the pods and their associated namespaces.

 .. code-block:: bash